gayathriilangovan369/GridSearch-CV/README.md

 Used GridSearchCV with cross-validation to find the best parameters for each model.

+## Understanding GridSearchCV

+Initially, hyperparameter tuning was done manually by trying different parameter combinations, which was time-consuming and less efficient.

+GridSearchCV automates this process by testing multiple parameter combinations using cross-validation and selecting the best one based on model performance.

+This makes the tuning process faster, more structured, and more reliable.

 ## Results

+Model performance based on R² score:

+- SVR: 0.85989
+- Random Forest: 0.85166
+- Decision Tree: 0.69556

-Random Forest performed better compared to the other models and gave more consistent predictions.
+SVR achieved the highest R² score, while Random Forest also performed well and provided stable predictions.

 ## Key Observations

 - Smoking status has a strong impact on insurance charges
 - BMI and age also influence the cost
-- Ensemble models like Random Forest perform better than single models
+- Ensemble models like Random Forest provide consistent performance

 ## Tools Used